Isle of Wight Guru

 Do you enjoy dangling awkwardly from a great height whilst someone bellows encouragement?
 You might consider the indoor climbing wall at West Wights Sports and Community Centre.

 Goodleaf Tree Climbing meets in Appley Park (Ryde) to help you clamber up an oak tree with safety harnesses and professional advice.
-Climbs take part in groups of six, somewhere between Newport and Cowes.
-It's got rave reviews on Trip Advisor, although it isn't a cheap day out - prices for a two hour climb are about £30.
+Climbs take part in groups of up to nine people.
+It's got rave reviews on Trip Advisor.
+A two hour climb costs about £30.

 15. Golf/Driving Range